The Institute is a non-profit making incorporated society, run mainly on a voluntary basis.

 The Board & Executive Committee work to a STRATEGIC PLAN which is updated annually.

-The NZIFST also has members appointed to national positions responsible for Ethics & Advocacy, Privacy, Careers & Education, liaison and representation with IUFoST (the International Union of Food Science & Technology) and management and editorial policy for Food New Zealand magazine.
+The NZIFST also has members appointed to national positions responsible for Ethics & Advocacy, Privacy, Careers & Education, Membership, Awards, and to representation with IUFoST (the International Union of Food Science & Technology).

 The Institute adheres to a CODE of ETHICS:

-The Institute is divided into Branches (by geographical region), Divisions and Special Interest Groups (SIG), each administered by voluntary officers.
+The Institute is divided into Branches (by geographical region), and as relevant, Divisions and Special Interest Groups (SIG), each administered by voluntary officers.
 Division members have an interest in a specific sector of the food industry while Special Interest Groups cater for members with an interest in a particular area of food science or technology.
-Divisions and SIGs are organised on a national basis and may convene specialist technical sessions at the annual conference of the Institute, or organise technical workshops, seminars or courses at other times, on subjects of particular interest to their members
+Divisions and SIGs are organised on a national basis for subjects of particular interest to their members

 See the BRANCHES, and GROUPS pages for current officeholders.